iAnonymous3000/GitHub-Hardening-Guide/README.md

 # GitHub Security Hardening Guide

-This comprehensive guide provides a set of best practices and recommendations for hardening the security of your GitHub repositories and organizations.
+This comprehensive guide provides a set of best practices and recommendations for enhancing the security of your GitHub repositories and organizations.
 By following these guidelines, you can protect your codebase, prevent unauthorized access, and ensure the integrity of your development workflow.

 ## Table of Contents